 |Bowness flood barrier||Feasibility study underway|

 |Sunnyside Sanitary Liftstation||Complete|

-Property-level and flood policy measures, such as changes to building codes and limiting types of development in flood prone areas, are an important part of protecting Calgary over the long-term when combined with the proposed structural measures and emergency response plans.
+Property-level and flood policy measures, such as changes to building regulations, flood proofing and limiting types of development in flood prone areas are an important part of making Calgary’s communities more flood resilient.